Loudspeaker: Electrical characteristics of dynamic loudspeakers

+Electrical models of loudspeakers are available that address these effects in detail.

 Electromechanical measurements

-Examples of typical loudspeaker measurement are: amplitude and phase characteristics vs. frequency; impulse response under one or more conditions (e.g., square waves, sine wave bursts, etc.); directivity vs. frequency (e.g., horizontally, vertically, spherically, etc.); harmonic and intermodulation distortion vs. sound pressure level (SPL) output, using any of several test signals; stored energy (i.e., ringing) at various frequencies; impedance vs. frequency; and small-signal vs. large-signal performance.
-Most of these measurements require sophisticated and often expensive equipment to perform, and also good judgment by the operator, but the raw sound pressure level output is rather easier to report and so is often the only specified value—sometimes in misleadingly exact terms.
-The sound pressure level (SPL) a loudspeaker produces is measured in decibels (dBspl).
+Examples of typical loudspeaker measurement are: amplitude and phase characteristics vs. frequency; impulse response under one or more conditions (e.g. square waves, sine wave bursts, etc.); directivity vs. frequency (e.g. horizontally, vertically, spherically, etc.); harmonic and intermodulation distortion vs. sound pressure level (SPL) output, using any of several test signals; stored energy (i.e. ringing) at various frequencies; impedance vs. frequency; and small-signal vs. large-signal performance.
+Most of these measurements require sophisticated and often expensive equipment to perform.
+The sound pressure level (SPL) a loudspeaker produces is commonly expressed as decibels relative to 20 μPa (dBSPL).

 Efficiency vs. sensitivity

 Loudspeaker efficiency is defined as the sound power output divided by the electrical power input.
 Most loudspeakers are inefficient transducers; only about 1% of the electrical energy sent by an amplifier to a typical home loudspeaker is converted to acoustic energy.
 The remainder is converted to heat, mostly in the voice coil and magnet assembly.
 The main reason for this is the difficulty of achieving proper impedance matching between the acoustic impedance of the drive unit and the air it radiates into.
-(At low frequencies, improving this match is the main purpose of speaker enclosure designs).
 The efficiency of loudspeaker drivers varies with frequency as well.
-For instance, the output of a woofer driver decreases as the input frequency decreases because of the increasingly poor match between air and the driver.
+For instance, the output of a woofer driver decreases as the input frequency decreases because of the increasingly poor impedance match between air and the driver.

 Driver ratings based on the SPL for a given input are called sensitivity ratings and are notionally similar to efficiency.
-Sensitivity is usually defined as so many decibels at 1 W electrical input, measured at 1 meter (except for headphones), often at a single frequency.
-The voltage used is often 2.83 VRMS, which is 1 watt into an 8 Ω (nominal) speaker impedance (approximately true for many speaker systems).
-Measurements taken with this reference are quoted as dB with 2.83 V @ 1 m.
+Sensitivity is usually expressed as the SPL (dBSPL by common usage meaning dB relative to 20 μPa) at 1 W electrical input, measured at 1 meter, often at a single frequency.
+The voltage used is often 2.83 VRMS, which results in 1 watt into a nominal 8 Ω speaker impedance.
+Measurements taken with this reference are typically quoted as dBSPL with 2.83 V @ 1 m.

 The sound pressure output is measured at (or mathematically scaled to be equivalent to a measurement taken at) one meter from the loudspeaker and on-axis (directly in front of it), under the condition that the loudspeaker is radiating into an infinitely large space and mounted on an infinite baffle.
 Clearly then, sensitivity does not correlate precisely with efficiency, as it also depends on the directivity of the driver being tested and the acoustic environment in front of the actual loudspeaker.
-For example, a cheerleader's horn produces more sound output in the direction it is pointed by concentrating sound waves from the cheerleader in one direction, thus "focusing" them.
+For example, a cheerleader's horn produces more sound output in the direction it is pointed by concentrating sound waves from the cheerleader in one direction, thus focusing them.
 The horn also improves impedance matching between the voice and the air, which produces more acoustic power for a given speaker power.
-In some cases, improved impedance matching (via careful enclosure design) lets the speaker produce more acoustic power.